 One way we do that, which also means we can meet the Restraint Reduction Network Training Standards, is to meet as a training group once a year to share good practice and ensure consistency of delivery for all our GPIs.

-Our 2023 update week was, as ever, a great experience as we covered our Safety Intervention Foundation course, through to the Advanced and Emergency programmes and our Clinical Holding training.
+Our 2023 update week was, as ever, a great experience as we covered our Safety Intervention Foundation course, through to the Advanced and Emergency programmes and our award-winning Clinical Holding training.

 Before this week I had never witnessed our Clinical Holding programme, it had always been done separately with only those trainers who delivered it.
 However, in a really good move, this year we all experienced all the courses.